Skip to content

 NameDescription

+DataThe array of data to render in the list.
 Type a value directly into the input or select a value from the dropdown

-Unique Item KeyProvide a way to derive a unique key (e.g. an id or a name) for a given item in the list.
+Item Unique KeyProvide a way to derive a unique key (e.g. an id or a name) for a given item in the list.
 Optional

 Scroll EnabledWhen it evaluates to false, the view cannot be scrolled via touch interaction.
 Defaults to true